Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

 Next meeting:
 Thursday the 23 of March at 10.00, for those who has time Friday the 24 of March at 10.00

+## Logbook 23/3 (Scribe Hedam)
+What we will do today:
+- Status
+- Work

+Impediments:
+- Lecture at 12'o'clock

+Notes from meeting:
+- Talked about tests and worked on our respective tasks.

+Next meeting:
+Friday the 24 of March at 10.00

 ## Next logbook...